 The images in this collection include institutions such as hospitals, churches and seminaries.
-Some highlights of the collection are French postcards relevant to St. Vincent's life, the residence of Estelle Doheny who was a patron of the Vincentians, and posed scenes of models acting out the work of Daughters of Charity in France.
+Others highlight places relevant to St. Vincent's life, while still others feature posed scenes of models acting out the work of Daughters of Charity.

 Each postcard can be both browsed on this website and freely downloaded as a JPEG.